 Boho Maximalist Decor

 Bohemian style, in general, has a lot of similar characteristics to maximalist design.
-In fashion, it’s multiple and layered jewelry (especially bracelets and necklaces) and busy, intricate patterns for clothing.
+In fashion, it’s multiple and layered jewelry and busy, intricate patterns for clothing.
 This makes it an obvious choice for maximalist interior design.
 The layered table cloth and multi-textured pillows are inherently bohemian but also synonymous with maximalist decor.
-The same no-rules approach applies.
+The same no-rules-approach applies.

 This 5 bedroom London Victorian home was designed by Lily Sawyer.
 The plan for this home: Homely, eclectic, bold, cozy, maximalist, lived-in family home.
 The before and after pictures on her website show how this space took a huge leap from minimalist to maximalist design.

 Source:@zebodeko on Instagram

 Exactly how many plants are considered too many?
 Sometimes maximalism involves more than just layered rugs and artwork.
-Sometimes it’s all about plants.
-These rooms have certainly embraced Biophilic interior design with an abundance of greenery.
-It’s like living in a greenhouse.
-Personally, if I were to become a maximalist, this is the route I’d take.
-I would opt to fill my home with plants, creating a beautiful indoor garden oasis.
-Oh! and books.
-Plants and books!
-Yup.
+Sometimes it’s all about plants!
+This earthy bedroom has certainly embraced Biophilic interior design with an abundance of greenery and natural decor elements.

 Related Posts: These Indoor Gardens Are Perfect For Small Spaces

 Tips For Creating Maximalist Design In Small Spaces (Without The Chaos).

 1. Be intentional and purposeful.
 Showcase a collection only of the things you love.
 Maximalism in small spaces is not about pulling out everything you own and stuffing it into your home.
-It’s about curating a collection of things that define who you are or that tells a story.
+It’s about thoughtfully curating and displaying pieces that tell a story.
 Choose open and interesting shelving to display your beloved collection.

 2. Create an art wall that draws the eye up.
 If you’re into art, designate a wall to display all of your favorite pieces.
 Do the same for photographs.
 Take art up to the ceiling to create the illusion of height in the room.
 Society 6 has some really unique wall art for every style!